VirgilSecurity/awesome-virgil/docs/sdk/ruby/ruby-sdk.rst

 Welcome to the Ruby SDK Programming Guide.

-In this guide you will find code for every task you'll need to implement to create an application in Javascript using Virgil Security.
+In this guide you will find code for every task you'll need to implement to create an application in Ruby using Virgil Security.
 It also includes a description of the main classes and methods.
 The code examples in this guide are written in Ruby.

 Start with one of the sections: